codingchili/chili-core/docs/handlers.md

 handler may register the API's of other handlers on it's protocol, as a proxy-handler or simply define its own API.

 ### Implementing a handler
-The dpeloyment of a handler requires at least a `CoreService`, see [listeners](listeners) for a set of listeners that are included in the framework.
+The deployment of a handler requires at least a `CoreService`, see [listeners](listeners) for a set of listeners that are included in the framework.

 ```java